Navigation: Jump to content areas:

 It's a beautiful thing to think about, but the Holy Grail of Purity probably isn't really what people want or simply not exactly what they imagine.

 The WNBA has had two players who represent the romanticized vision of point guard purity this past season.
 Los Angeles Sparks veteran Ticha Penicheiro, who can get nearly anywhere she wants on the court, was the only player who played 250+ minutes this past season to record more assists than field goal attempts.
-The only other player to that was Atlanta Dream point guard Shalee Lehning, who suffered a season-ending injury after 18 games but barely had two shot attempts per game if you combine field goal and free throw attempts.
+The only other player to do that was Atlanta Dream point guard Shalee Lehning, who suffered a season-ending injury after 18 games but barely had two shot attempts per game if you combine field goal and free throw attempts.

-If those two aren't pass first, break glass and shoot only in emergency players, it's hard to say who is.
+If those two aren't pass first, break-glass-and-shoot-only-in-emergency players, it's hard to say who is.

 Not surprisingly, those two were the two purest point guards in the league based on the SB Nation's Tom Ziller's simple purity metric.
 And since Larson suggests that it's possible to 100% pure - which implies you could also be 83% pure or completely impure (?) - I used Ziller's metric to put all the players who functioned as "lead ball handlers" in the WNBA in 2011 on a scale of 1-100.